AlexP007/cli/README.md

         "-f": flag
     }

-If you dont now the number of incoming parameters you could use Params object
+If you don't know the number of incoming parameters you could use Params object

     Cli::handle('sayHi', function (\Cli\Basic\Params $params, \Cli\Basic\Flags $flags) {
        $fmt = new Formatter($params);